Synthetic Visual Genome 2: Extracting Large-scale Spatio-Temporal Scene Graphs from Videos

-\textbf{Human verification.} To assess dataset quality, we randomly sample 100 videos from SVG2 (1.2K object trajectories and 1.1K relations) for manual verification.
-Human annotators report 93.8\% accuracy for object labels and 85.4\% for relations.
-We further sample 2K attributes from the 1.2K object trajectories for fine-grained verification, yielding an attribute accuracy of 88.3\%.
+\textbf{Human verification.} To assess dataset quality, we randomly sample 1.2K object trajectories, 2K attributes and 1.1K relations for manual verification.
+Human annotators report 93.8\% accuracy for objects, 88.3\% for attributes and 85.4\% for relations.
+Among relation errors, about 86\% stem from predicate errors under occlusion or crowded scenes, and 14\% from temporal range errors.